 Our staff has undergone rigorous testing in order to obtain the industry's highest certifications- something we freely provide documented proof of.
-With NCMSS, you can rest assured you and your company are compliant with all legal requirements and fully protected at every stage of the process, because we settle for nothing less.
+With DRM, you can rest assured you and your company are compliant with all legal requirements and fully protected at every stage of the process because we settle for nothing less.

 Our certified process includes stringent security protocols and protected facilities to ensure all of your data is secure.
 You'll receive accurate, timely reports and a final certificate verifying your data destruction.
 This certificate provides the necessary documentation to meet federal regulations.

-Speaking of regulations, before you hire a data destruction company, there are some key regulations you should be aware of that NCMSS will provide compliance with.
+Speaking of regulations, before you hire a data destruction company, there are some key regulations you should be aware of that DRM will provide compliance with.

 The Fair and Accurate Transaction Act (FACTA)specifies acceptable methods for the destruction of all personal information within data contained on electronic devices.
 These guidelines must be followed in the erasure or destruction of electronic media when entering into a contract with a third party engaged in the business of information destruction.

 The Gramm-Leach-Bliley Act (GLBA)establishes policies for device and media control that govern the receipt and removal of hardware and electronic media to protect the privacy of individual customer's financial information.
 All financial institutions are subject to the GLBA safeguard.